parduckids/mfa-group-a/README.md

 The "Flights" tab is the core of the booking system and so the tabs reference "Bookings" rather than flights.
 It allows agents to:
 * **Create Booking**: Book a new flight by selecting an existing client and a Flight ID which will autopopulate the airline, date and travel cities
-* **View/Search Bookings**: View all booked flights or filter them by a specific Client ID.
+* **View/Search Bookings**: View all booked flights or filter them by a specific Booking ID.
 * **Edit Bookings**: Modify the details of an existing flight booking.
 * **Delete Bookings**: Cancel a specific flight booking for a client.